 Do you want to convert your overage house into a smart home?
 If yes, then you are making the right decision.
-A smart home is a house that has been automated using sensors or schedules.
+A smart home can be automated using sensors or schedules.
 A smart home will not only save your precious time but will also help to regulate your daily routine.
 This is important because it eliminates the need of having to remember what needs to be done.
-Converting your average house into a smart home will also make it more secure and more energy efficient.
-But the big question is how much does a smart home cost?
-This question does not have a definite answer because the cost of converting a normal house to a smart home depends on many factors as discussed below.

 We all have different tastes and preferences when it comes to smart home installation.
 For instance, if you only want to automate the interior and exterior lighting of your home, then it will cost you less than a person who wants to automate the interior and exterior lighting, alarm, and security system, gas and water leak detection, yard irrigation and door and window locks.
 Some people prefer to install 10 CCTV cameras on their homes exterior to enhance security while others only prefer to install 3 or 4 CCTV cameras.
 Smart home devices that you plan to install and how you want them installed will determine how much you will spend.

 - The quality of equipment installed

 Smart home devices are not equal.
 There are those that are of higher quality than others.
 If you plan to install high-quality smart home devices in your home, then it will cost you more than an individual who is planning to install average quality smart home systems.